 False-positive test results can occur.

-Women aged 20 to 24 are most likely to have abnormal Pap test results that lead to further testing and treatment.
-HPV DNA tests find many infections that will not lead to dysplasia or cervical cancer, especially in women younger than 30 years.
+The HPV test finds many infections that will not lead to dysplasia or cervical cancer, especially in women younger than 30 years.

 Your doctor can advise you about your risk for cervical cancer and your need for screening tests.